MaxPovver/VKPlayer/README.md

 VKPlayer
 ========

-Player for VK that caches music
+Player for VK that caches music.

 I shall add licence later, you may use it as is